Who can contest a will?

 • You believe a more recent will exists that supersedes the one being administered

-If a will is improperly challenged without merit, it can delay the distribution of the estate and create conflict within families.
-This may result in increased legal costs, emotional strain, and uncertainty for beneficiaries waiting to receive their inheritance.
+An improperly challenged will without merit can sometimes be associated with delays in the distribution of the estate and conflict within families.
+Such situations may sometimes be associated with increased legal costs, emotional strain, and uncertainty for beneficiaries awaiting an inheritance.
 Conversely, if a legitimate challenge is not raised, those who have a moral or legal right to provision may miss out.

 What to consider

 • What is your relationship to the deceased?
-Your connection determines whether you are among the eligible persons who can bring a claim
+A person's connection to the deceased generally affects whether they are among the eligible persons who can bring a claim.

 • Do you have financial grounds for a claim, such as dependency or moral duty?